duong98/public-notes/developer/career.md

 - What do you enjoy about working at X company?
 - How are teams structured and how are tasks usually divided?

-Let the interview know [what values you're looking for](https://www.keyvalues.com/culture-queries) in a company. ([discussion](https://news.ycombinator.com/item?id=15908812))

-Look at the company's Glassdoor reviews and bring up any other concerns you have about the position or company.

 [This list has about every question you'd ever need to ask a prospective employer](https://github.com/ChiperSoft/InterviewThis).

+##### Learn what you want
+- Let the interview know [what values you're looking for](https://www.keyvalues.com/culture-queries) in a company. ([discussion](https://news.ycombinator.com/item?id=15908812))
+- Look at the company's Glassdoor reviews and bring up any other concerns you have about the position or company.

 # Longterm
 - [Programmer Moneyball](http://danluu.com/programmer-moneyball/)